 Parent Comment: “All in all – if you’re looking for an electric train to run on wooden track – get this one you won’t be disappointed.”

 This delightful cheeky little engine will please any Thomas fan.

-Bright colours and smooth running ensures hours and hours of play while high quality construction will keep mums and dads happy too.
+Bright colours and smooth running ensure hours and hours of play while high-quality construction will keep mums and dads happy too.